Designations Congruent with Things: Chapter 26

 Chapter 26

 The Saturday afternoon sun has commenced its hours-long approach toward the Coastal Wall.
-Photonic rays reflect in broken brightnesses off the poisoned waters of Oblivion Bay, shrouding contaminated water with a discontinuous shimmer.
+Photonic rays reflect in broken brightnesses off the poisoned waters of Oblivion Bay, shrouding contamination with discontinuous shimmer.

-Leaning on his cane, pressing his shoulders against the expanse of unadorned wall adjacent to their apartment door, Hermann glares at the ceiling, trying to convince himself that he is above the neurochemical travesty that’s responsible for his longstanding history of social anxiety while he waits for his esteemed roommate to emerge from the bathroom—where he is, presumably, either bleeding or torturing his own hair.
+Leaning on his cane, pressing his shoulders against the expanse of unadorned wall adjacent to their apartment door, Hermann glares at the ceiling, trying to convince himself that he’s above the neurochemical travesty responsible for his longstanding history of social anxiety while he waits for his esteemed roommate to emerge from the bathroom—where he is presumably either bleeding or torturing his own hair.

-Hermann pulls his phone out of his pocket and frowns at it.
+Hermann slips his phone from his pocket and frowns at it.

-Of course they are; Geiszlerian Chronicity tends to run fifteen to one hundred and fifty minutes behind time as measured by the rest of humanity.
+Of course they are; Geiszlerian Chronicity runs fifteen to one hundred and fifty minutes behind time as measured by the rest of humanity.

 Is it too much to ask that Newton, in addition to his newfound penchant for straightening items left askew, might find himself in possession of a tendency towards punctuality?